cjungmann/readargs/README.md

 ## Why Use This Library?

-With standrd **getopt** and **getopt_long** and other argument processing tools, one might not consider other options.
-This library includes the following features:
+With standrd **getopt** and **getopt_long** and other argument processing tools, one might not consider yet another arguments library.
+This library may entice you with the following features:

 - Argument parsing follows the [GNU Arguments Standards](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) and the end user can put the options and non-options in any order.